Topic: A Timeline of 1-Bit Music (1949-1979)

 LaFarr Stuart presents his 1-bit music on the NBC radio network program Monitor. source

 Peter R. Samson develops the 4-channel 'Harmony Compiler' for the PDP-1 (the successor of the TX-0).
 It is later used by Bill Ackerman, Dan Smith, and others to transcribe various pieces of classical music and more.
 The year is often incorrectly stated as 1964, but the source code reveals the date 10/6/1962.
 The music is output via speakers connected to 4 flip-flops, which are in turn connected the machine's "control flag" lamps.
 Some additional filtering is applied to the speaker lines, achieving a rather pleasing sound (so it's a kind of "1-bit plus").
-The music is later even recorded on vinyl. source, recordings, source code and more, video presentation, recording of the vinyl
+The music is later even recorded on vinyl. source, source, recordings, source code and more, video presentation, recording of the vinyl, new presentation by P. Samson, with technical explanation (2018)

 "Rekengeluiden van PASCAL", a 7", 45rpm vinyl with sounds and music from the Philips Automatic Sequence Calculator (aka Philips Akelig Snelle Calculator), is released by Philips' in-house magazine, the "Technisch Tijdschrift". source, recording, discogs